NC3O

 The NATO Consultation, Command and Control Organization (NC3O) was formed in 1996.
-Its main objective is to provide a coherent, secure and interoperable C3 capability to the NATO.
+Its main objective is to provide a coherent, secure and interoperable C3 capability to North Atlantic Treaty Organization (NATO).

 The NATO Consultation, Command and Control Board (NATO C3 Board or NC3B), formed in 1996, acts as a board of directors for the NC3O and as its main policy body.

 The NC3B meets every 6 months to review progress within the NC3O's two agencies, the NATO Consultation, Command and Control Agency (NC3A) and the NATO Communication and Information Systems Services Agency NCSA, previously known as NACOSA.
 The NC3B is supported in its work by the staff within the NHQC3S and the sub-committees.

 There are two main parts within the structure supporting NC3O which are on one side the Sub-Committees and, on the other side, the Agencies and support bodies.

 The Subcommittees are divided depending on their roles going from the more policy oriented (i.e. SC/1) to the more technically oriented (i.e. SC/7).

 Every Subcommittee is divided into Working Groups (WGs) or Ad Hoc Working Groups (AHWGs) and every Working Group is divided into Syndicates.
 When needed, a Subcommittee can create a Syndicate depending directly from itself.